Can a cremation urn be placed at the Memorial Reef™?

 Can I participate in preparing the cremated remains for deployment?

 Absolutely.
-When you call Neptune Society and make arrangements for deployment, simply let us know that you would like to participate in creating the Memorial Reef™ feature.
+When you call the Neptune Memorial Reef™ and make arrangements for deployment, simply let us know that you would like to participate in creating the Memorial Reef™ feature.
 We will confirm scheduling options at our Florida facility.

 Can I/we join you for the deployment?

 Of course.
 We welcome families to join us as we create a Memorial at the Memorial Reef™.
 You may observe from the boat or participate in the dive to the Reef.
 Deployment timing depends on staff schedule and weather conditions.
-Let us know your wishes when you contact Neptune Society to arrange deployment.
+Let us know your wishes when you contact the Neptune Memorial Reef™ to arrange deployment.

 May I plan in advance for deployment?